hunteke/temoa/docs/source/Documentation.rst

    definitions.

 The heart of Temoa is a technology explicit energy system optimization model.
-It is an algebraic network of linked processes -- understood by the model as a set of engineering characteristics (e.g. capital cost, efficiency, capacity factor, emission rates) -- that transform raw energy sources into end-use demands.
+It is an algebraic network of linked processes -- where each process is defined by a set of engineering characteristics (e.g. capital cost, efficiency, capacity factor, emission rates) -- that transform raw energy sources into end-use demands.
 The model objective function minimizes the present-value cost of energy supply by optimizing installed capacity and its utilization over time.